A systematic approach to health care for Australians that:

 - Physical inactivity causes 1.9 million deaths each year.

-- Prevention is cheaper than treatment.
-The MBS patient eligibility criteria should be expanded to subsidise preventative services for Australians.
+Prevention is cheaper than treatment.
+The Medicare Benefits Schedule (MBS) patient eligibility criteria must be expanded to subsidise preventative services for all Australians.

-- A fair go is needed for those who need it the most.
-Increasing access to allied health CDM services will reduce long-term health costs and help restore quality of life.
-Specifically:
+Increasing access to allied health Chronic Disease Management (CDM) services will reduce long-term health costs and help restore quality of life.
+Specifically, to: